-I don’t know about you but when I travel more than a couple of hours away from home, I suffer really badly with jetlag!
-For some reason it’s much worse when I travel east to than when I travel west.
-I think it’s a common scourge for many travellers that can lead to precious vacation days being wasted while pulling yourself out of the depths of the bleary-eyed fog that is your brain on too little sleep!
+I don’t know about you but when I travel more than a couple of hours away from home, I suffer really badly with jet lag!
+It’s much worse when I travel east than when I travel west.
+I think it’s a common scourge for many travelers that can lead to precious vacation days being wasted while pulling yourself out of the depths of the bleary-eyed fog that is your brain on too little sleep!
+I badly needed tips to avoid jet lag.
 Travel time is too previous to waste it trying to get over jet lag.
 It was time to come up with a solution!

 No time to read it now?
 Pin it for later!